 Ever struggled to make cut out cookies work for you?
 These are my favorite tips for cut out cookie success.

-- Chilling your dough is an important step that shouldn't be skipped.
+Chill the dough - This is an important step that shouldn't be skipped.
 Chilled dough spreads less in the oven, ensuring that your cut out cookies keep their shape.

-- Do not place dough onto a hot baking sheet.
-This will cause your dough to spread.
+Allow baking sheets to cool - Do not place dough onto a hot baking sheet.
+This causes your dough to spread.

 Recommended